MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

   sessions that use the session configuration, but not existing sessions.

-  Before using an edited session configuration file, use the `Test-PSSessionConfigurationFile` cmdlet to verify that the configuration file entries are valid.
+  Before using an edited session configuration file, use the `Test-PSSessionConfigurationFile` cmdlet to verify that the configuration file entries are valid

 ## RELATED LINKS